-Just because you rent your home, doesn’t mean you should have to suck up any additional costs to what a homeowner would.
+Just because you rent your home, doesn’t mean you are stuck with a bad energy deal.
 If you’re preparing to rent a home for the first time, or considering switching energy providers, this article is for you, because Canstar Blue offers a guide to energy plans for renters and what extra charges you might need to watch out for.

 Can I choose my energy provider if I’m renting?

 It is a common misconception that renters cannot change their electricity retailer, however this couldn’t be further from the truth.
 Renters can compare and switch energy retailers the same as anyone else.
 However, be sure to ask yourself some of the following questions.

 - Who is responsible for paying the energy bills at your property?
 If energy bills are included in the rent or paid by the owner, you will likely not be able to pick or switch energy providers.

 - If you live in an area with energy retail competition.
 Most states now have deregulated energy markets, meaning that households are able to pick from a growing number of different electricity and gas retailers, offering a range of different plans and incentives to sign up.
 However, in some areas – particularly in Tas, WA and NT – some energy customers are not able to pick their provider.